 There were no trade receivables from or trade payables to related parties at the current and previous reporting date.

 Loans to/from related parties

 There were no loans to or from related parties at either the current or previous reporting date.

-Note 32.
-Events after the reporting period
+Note 30.
+Significant events after the reporting period